Concussion & Traumatic Brain Injury (TBI) Diagnosis & Treatment

 • Unequal pupil size

-• Weakness or numbness in the arms or legs
+• Weakness or numbness in arms or legs

-• Slurred speech or difficulty speaking
+• Slurred speech

-• Coma or inability to wake up
+• Inability to wake up or coma

 If you or someone you know is experiencing severe symptoms, seek medical attention immediately.

-Diagnosis of Concussion & TBI
+Diagnosis of Concussion and Traumatic Brain Injury

 Accurately diagnosing a concussion or TBI is essential to determine the severity of the injury and the appropriate treatment plan.
 At Mir Neurology, we use a combination of clinical evaluation, imaging studies, and neurocognitive assessments to diagnose concussions and TBIs.

-1. Physical Examination
+1. Physical and Neurological Examination

 A detailed physical and neurological examination is conducted to assess the extent of the injury.
 The exam includes evaluating:

-• Balance
+• Balance assessment

-• Muscle strength
+• Muscle strength evaluation

-• Sensory function
+• Sensory function review

 2. Imaging Studies